Pasewark/Reaction-Diffusion-output-composition/README.md

 Code for the paper "Determination of output composition in reaction-advection-diffusion systems on network reactors".

 See notebooks to reproduce results in paper.
-The 'Examples.ipynb' notebook has examples of using the solver to solve the output composition problem for various graphs.
-The 'Figure 3 Network Plots.ipynb' notebook has the code to reproduce the plots in the paper.
+- 'Examples.ipynb': explains how to use the code to solve the output composition problem and provides examples of using the solver to solve the output composition problem for various graphs.
+- 'Figure 3 Network Plots.ipynb': has the code to reproduce the plots in the paper.